tobiasHeinke/monostyle/docs/tools.md

   - sidetrack: transitions to secondary topics.

 - dev
-  - development: wording for release nodes not belonging in docs and limitations that might be outdated.
+  - development: wording for release notes not belonging in docs and limitations that might be outdated.
   - CS technical term: software development jargon.